sonots/fluent-plugin-record-reformer/README.md

     Enable to use ruby codes in placeholders.
 See `Placeholders` section.
     Default is `true` (just for lower version compatibility).

+- auto_typecast *bool*

+    Automatically cast the field types.
+Default is false.
+    NOTE: This option is effective only for field values comprised of a single placeholder.

+    Effective Examples:

+        foo ${foo}

+    Non-Effective Examples:

+        foo ${foo}${bar}
+        foo ${foo}bar
+        foo 1

+    Internally, this **keeps** the type of value if the value text is comprised of a single placeholder, otherwise, values are treated as strings.

+    When you need to cast field types manually, [out_typecast](https://github.com/tarom/fluent-plugin-typecast) and [filter_typecast](https://github.com/sonots/fluent-plugin-filter_typecast) are available.

 ## Placeholders

 The keys of input json are available as placeholders.
 In the above example,